- November 21st, 20137 Habits of Highly Successful Stock Traders

-Understanding that risk can also provide a cool head in tumultuous times.
-It can be easy to see a loss of any kind as an abject failure, however a calm demeanor and understanding that losses can happen may prevent knee-jerk moves.
+Understanding risk can also provide a cool head in tumultuous times.
+It can be easy to see a loss of any kind as an abject failure, however a calm demeanor and understanding that losses can and do happen may prevent knee-jerk moves.
 Knowing the risks with each purchase, and even with the activity of trading itself, will inspire more confidence than fear in the long-haul.

 3. Good traders manage trades.

 Trading is not cured, it is managed.
 This, more than anything, is the reason for understanding risk.
 As a trader, your job is to know the risk involved with trades and mitigate damages should that risk lead to loss.

 Again, keeping a cool head is important.
 Avoid the gambler's mentality that "it will rebound, I just know it."
 If your experience has shown that a temporary loss is just that, temporary, then stay the course.
 But know when to cut your losses with a disciplined strategy and level head.

 4. Good traders do their research.

 Without knowing what to expect from a trade, the market can seem like an unpredictable place.
 But knowing the background information about your investments and keeping an eye on news events and market fluctuations can provide more confidence than simple instinct can.

 Keep a journal of trades and analyze what went right, what went wrong, and adjust your strategy accordingly.
 Rely on analytics and patterns and use this knowledge to guide the ship through uncertain times.
 Doing so will not only yield more profit, but provide peace of mind in the process.